Mariners vs. Athletics Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jarred Kelenic, Brent Rooker and others in the Seattle Mariners-Oakland Athletics matchup at T-Mobile Park on Tuesday at 9:40 PM ET.
+Player props can be found for Jarred Kelenic and Esteury Ruiz, among others, when the Seattle Mariners host the Oakland Athletics at T-Mobile Park on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!